kunalcode12/Centralized-exchange/Readme.md

 **Trading Engine** - The brain that matches buy and sell orders.
 Uses BTreeMap for fast price-time priority matching.

-## Why Rust?
+## Rust!!!

-This isn't just another exchange.
-The choice of Rust gives us memory safety without garbage collection, which is crucial for financial systems.
+Rust gives us memory safety without garbage collection, which is crucial for financial systems.
 No data races, no null pointer exceptions, and performance that rivals C++.
 The order matching engine uses BTreeMap for O(log n) operations and VecDeque for FIFO matching within price levels.
 Everything is thread-safe with Arc<Mutex<>> where needed.

 ## Getting Started